Module Summary and Final Tasks

-- Virtually everything we can think of measuring that records the temperature at the surface and the near sub-surface tell us the same general story about the warming — there has been about 1-1.5 °C warming over the past 100 years, with most of it in the last 50, and most of it concentrated in the high latitude regions of the Northern Hemisphere, where warming reduces the area and time period of coverage by snow and ice, and where, consequently, the snow-free ground absorbs much more solar energy.
+- virtually everything we can think of measuring that records the temperature at the surface and the near sub-surface tell us the same general story about the warming — there has been about 1.1°C warming over the past 70 or so years, with most of it in the last 50, and most of it concentrated in the high latitude regions of the Northern Hemisphere, where warming reduces the area and time period of coverage by snow and ice, and where, consequently, the snow-free ground absorbs much more solar energy;

-You should have completed the following lab and read, contents of this module carefully, and taken the Module 2 Quiz.
+You should have read the contents of this module carefully, completed and submitted any labs, the Yellowdig Entry and Reply and taken the Module Quiz.
 If you have not done so already, please do so before moving on to the next module.
 Incomplete assignments will negatively impact your final grade.

 - Lab 2: Hurricanes